zentrocdot/ESRGAN_RRBD_CONVERTER/converter/README.md

 things for myself.
 Since I am absolutely new to the field of creating and using AI models, there are some basic things to clarify.</p>

+<p align="justify">The approach I have chosen here does not require any
+knowledge of the underlying model.
+The model is used as it is.
+So far, the conversion has worked well on this basis.</p>

+<p align="justify">During the conversions, I make sure that the data
+structures are adhered to exactly.
+For example, I use dict and OrderedDict if the underlying model would do the same.</p>

 ## CONVERTERS

 <p align="justify">The names of the converters are self-explanatory.</p>